MariaLeszczynska/knapsack-problem-topdown-bottomup/README.md

 - Clean object-oriented structure for items
 - Memoization with decorators for top-down approach
 - Full decision matrix for bottom-up approach
-- Example items taken from the Lord of the Rings
+- Example items taken from the Lord of the Rings:)